County of Santa Barbara

 Homebuyer Program;

-funding recommendations approved by the Board on May 13, 2025 to execute the following State
+the funding recommendations approved by the Board on May 13, 2025 to execute the

-of California PLHA Funding Commitment Letter between the County and the Subrecipient:
+following State of California PLHA Funding Commitment Letter between the County and the

 i) $453,700.00 to People’s Self Help Housing for Heritage View;

-Plan approved by the Board on May 13, 2025, to execute the following Community Development
+Action Plan approved by the Board on May 13, 2025, to execute the following Community

-Block Grant Public Services (CDBG PS) Subrecipient Agreements between the County and the
+Development Block Grant Public Services (CDBG PS) Subrecipient Agreements between the

 i) $70,000.00 to CALM Inc. for Parent Child Treatment;